drocheam/optrace/docs/source/usage/group.rst

    * - rotate or flip all elements:
      - | :python:`G.rotate(-12)`
        | :python:`G.flip()`
-   * - create ray transfer matrix of the whole lens system:
+   * - create a ray transfer matrix of the whole group:
      - :python:`G.tma()`

 A |Group| object stores all elements in their own class lists: